adxmcode/adxmcode/README.md

 - 👋 Hi, I’m @adxmcode
 - 👀 I’m interested in computer programming, software engineering, program development and security.
 - 🌱 Familiar with Java, Python and C/C++.
-Currently learning HTML/CSS/Javascript.
 - 💞️ I’m looking to collaborate on long-term projects and program development.
 - 📫 How to reach me: adamcabezas1218@outlook.com
 - 😄 Pronouns: he/him